BeH-solution/Blasius-Solution/README.md

 Numerical Code for Blasius solution for Boundary Layer

 .C and .xlsx Program.
+C source code modified 10 hour after 1st uploading.

-.exe and output files are added.
+Also .exe and output files are added.
+.out file is .txt format.

 Youtube for explanation :
    https://youtu.be/VApMkocdOyQ